neoforged/Documentation/docs/resources/server/recipes/ingredients.md

 #### DataComponentIngredient

-`DataComponentIngredient`s compare the item, damagage, and data components on an `ItemStack`.
+`DataComponentIngredient`s compare the item, damage, and [data components][datacomponents] on an `ItemStack`.
 When `strict` is `true`, the `ItemStack` is checked for an exact match.
 Otherwise, if only the components specified match, the ingredient will pass.
 This can be used by specifying the `type` as `neoforge:components`.

 ```json5
 // For some input